SHOULDER MASSAGE TUTORIAL: ROTATOR CUFF

 And what’s even cooler is the fact that there are no muscles that influence the shoulder that do not touch the scapula.
 Even the Latissimus Dorsi stakes a small claim on the inferior angle of the scapula - just to have some skin in the game - or fibers, I guess, would be more the more appropriate term here.
 Point being, distinguishing the rotator cuff muscles and their collective raison d’être from the rest of the muscles that just might be throwing a wrench into the equation would be a really great tool to have in your pocket.
 Let us review, shall we?
 The four muscles of the Rotator Cuff include the Supraspinatus, the Infraspinatus, The Teres Minor and the Subscapularis.
 The tendons for each of these has strategically found a handhold onto the head of the humerus so that they create this awesome “rotation” action that the shoulder is so good at.
 But they also team up to secure that humerus in place.
 In your text books, this is categorized as “stabilizes the head of the humerus in the glenoid cavity”.
 And this is no small feat.
 The shoulder, as you may know, is the most moveable joint in the human body - making it also the most vulnerable.
 So those tendons have a heavy task to bear.
 And when you combine that responsibility with the job of movement that these muscles already struggle to manage, a lot can go wrong.
 The issue is, though, that the other things that can go wrong don’t necessarily mean there is a “Rotator Cuff” problem.
 If you recall, there are 17 muscles that influence the scapula.
 And if you take into account that there are no muscles that move the shoulder without having some sort of contact with the scapula, there are a lot of chefs in the kitchen, so to speak.
 Every one of them is grabbing at the scapula and pushing or pulling the shoulder in one direction or the other.
 This means that if something goes wrong with one of them, chances that the others are affected are pretty high.
 For example, let’s say that the Supraspinatus is not operating at peak performance.
 Maybe it is strained from doing too much.
 Maybe it weak from doing too little.
 Maybe it is pinched from a particularly heavy purse strap that seems to think that digging in and being awkward is funny.
 Whatever the case may be, the Supraspinatus has antagonists.
 And these antagonists are going to react in some way.
 They have not meditated enough NOT to react.
 So because the Supraspinatus is in charge of abduction, the antagonists are going to be the muscles that bring the arm back down into adduction.
 In this case there are many.
 To be clear, that list includes the Latissimus Dorsi, the Teres Major, the Infraspiatus, the Teres Minor, the Pectoralis Major, the Triceps and the Coracobrachialis.
 Note!
 Only two of those seven are Rotator Cuff muscles.
 And there is a very good chance that one of those non-Cuff muscles is having issues.
 Try this: If a client has a Supraspinatus like the one described above, don’t hop on the Rotator Cuff fan club and limit the possibilities.
 Methodically work through the list and remain open to the idea that pain and disfunction do not understand the confinement of human categories.
 Before your client gets on the table, have them abduct their arm against your resistance while you palpate each of those muscles in cahoots to create adduction.
 Play around with a slight internal and external rotation with each lift of the arm to give you even more information.
 And then repeat this process with a resisted adduction.
 There are an enormous amount of factors at play when dealing with shoulder pain.
 As you engage your clients muscles and palpate the surrounding tissue, remember that it can be a little like finding a needle in a hay stack.
 Except that you have the gift of time and the patience of wholistic touch on your side.
 Use your sessions wisely.
 Explain to your clients that what you do takes time.
 And then utilize your hands as the nuanced tools they were meant to be.
 This is exactly why we do the work we do.

-*If you enjoy this article, be sure to check out my column in Massage & Bodywork Magazine.
+*If you enjoy this article, read my column in Massage & Bodywork Magazine.

 WATCH: MUSCLE ANATOMY